-See this guide for where to get your film developed online but in my experience, TheDarkroom.com is a great choice for getting film developed by mail since they return your negatives, can handle many sizes of color and black & white film ,and can also scan it for you.
-While they can develop many types of film they specialize in antique film and can also develop certain types of slide film, APS, and 110 film.
+See this guide for where to get your film developed online but in my experience, TheDarkroom.com is a great choice for getting film developed by mail since they return your negatives, can handle many sizes of color and black & white film, and can also scan it for you.
+While The Darkroom.com can develop many types of film they also specialize in antique film and can also develop certain types of slide film, APS, and 110 film.
 See this article for tips on mailing film for processing and how much it costs.

 If you do happen to find an old roll of film, don’t throw it out.
 If the film hasn’t been used, you can take advantage of a burgeoning market of photographers who experiment with expired film or shoot it yourself.
 Generally, there are three ways to tell whether your film has already been exposed or used.